-There are many cocktails that are generally accepted as 'martinis' though it's also important to note that there is only one true Martini (gin and dry vermouth).
-These are the drinks that you will spot on martini menus and they are a bit more involved when it comes to mixing.
+There are many cocktails that are generally accepted as "martinis" though it's also important to note that there is only one true martini (gin and dry vermouth).
+These are the drinks that you will spot on martini menus and require a bit more mixing and attention to presentation.

-While these are considered essential for bartenders, the exact recipes do not always agree.
-Some bars have their own recipes and many bartenders will add their own twist as well.
-However, these recipes will give you a good idea of where to start.
+While these are considered essential for bartenders, the exact recipes do not always agree and many should be adapted to personal taste.
+However, these will give you a good idea of where to start.

 The Complexity of Ordering a Martini

 Ordering or serving a gin or vodka martini is not as simple as some other drinks.
 Everyone has their personal preference, and it's very important that you find out how the person you're mixing for likes theirs:

 - Shaken or Stirred

 - Dry, Dirty, or Perfect

 Many people enjoy a perfect martini with equal parts of sweet and dry vermouth, while others enjoy a dirty martini with a small amount of olive brine.
 You can even use cocktail onions to create a Gibson.
 Optionally, you can create the martinez (sweet vermouth, maraschino, bitters), which is the grandfather of the martini.